 • Recital G refers to both types of support through reference to the Federal Child Support Guidelines and the SSAG, that is, the parties referred to both bases of support where the agreement was to that effect.

 • The parties had the assistance of legal advice and a mediator’s expertise, suggesting para.
 20(g) is located where the parties intended it to be, amidst the provisions relating to child support.

 • An annual disclosure requirement beyond child support obligations intrudes on the privacy and independence of both parties, contrary to the import of paras.
 2 and 3 of the agreement.

 My conclusion is reinforced by a broader review of the agreement.
 I see no expectation in the agreement that this receipt of stock options increasing Mr. Hall’s income would lead to a change in spousal support.

-There are several take aways from the Hall v.
+There are several takeaways from the Hall v.
 Hall case.
 Firstly, you should ensure that your separation agreement contemplates your current and future objectives regarding spousal support obligations.
-Through both recitals and in the agreement’s substantive terms, your agreement should expressly state if it is intended to be a full and final settlement, including of spousal support; or, how and when it can be reviewed to account for any “material change”.
-Second, the decision underlines that you should have sufficient evidence to prove your position if you are either trying to setting aside or uphold an agreement.
-Third, it stresses the importance of settlement negotiations, and understanding when the potential risks of trial (e.g. legal costs, loss of control and anonymity) should probably be avoided.
+Through both recitals and in the agreement’s substantive terms, your agreement should expressly state if it is intended to be a full and final settlement, including spousal support; or, how and when it can be reviewed to account for any “material change”.
+Second, the decision underlines that you should have sufficient evidence to prove your position if you are either trying to set aside or uphold an agreement.
+Third, it stresses the importance of settlement negotiations and understanding when the potential risks of trial (e.g. legal costs, loss of control and anonymity) should probably be avoided.

 To avoid unnecessary confusion, frustration and costs, it is recommended you speak with professional legal counsel without delay, to answer any questions you may have about your separation agreement or how to vary it.